The Meadoway:

 This contribution catalyzed the completion of a multi-year, comprehensive planning and consultation program, realized the restoration of 80 hectares of native meadow habitat, the construction of approximately 1 km of multi-use trail with an additional 0.8 km underway, and the engagement of well over 10,000 community members through over 300 unique events.

-Feedback from the public demonstrates the positive impact that the Phase 1 achievements have had on the community.
 Shauna Forbes, a Scarborough resident who regularly frequents The Meadoway noted that “The Meadoway was invaluable to my group of friends during COVID, for our physical and mental health, and has continued to be a great place, close to home, to exercise while connecting with friends and the great outdoors, seeing birds, deer, flowers, sunrises, and other delights it offers up daily.”

 This partnership continues in 2023 with the Weston Family Foundation committing up to $6.3 million over the next three years to support the second phase of The Meadoway.
-With this generous support, the transformation of the corridor will continue, resulting in the full restoration and continued maintenance of 101 hectares of meadow habitat.

 As part of The Meadoway’s second phase, TRCA has also leveraged additional funds to support trail connections and improvements.